CloudBoost/developers/en/search/basicsearch.md

 ###Does not exists

 To have a constraint over a search filter where a column is null.
-You can use the `doesNotExists` function.
+You can use the <span class="tut-snippet">doesNotExists</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="notexists">